Wandering in the park and garden of Schönbrunn Palace is one of the nicest things that you can do in Vienna for free.

 If you’re still in the process of planning your visit to Schönbrunn Palace, the links provided below might be of great help to you.

+For a more enriching experience at Schönbrunn Palace Park, I suggest downloading the palace’s dedicated smartphone application designed for tourists.
 This handy app provides you with information about the various attractions you can find within the park, including the sculptures along the Grand Parterre.

-Additionally, the app can guide you to other photogenic spots within Schönbrunn Palace, helping you capture memorable moments of your visit.
+dditionally, the app can guide you to other photogenic spots within Schönbrunn Palace, helping you capture memorable moments of your visit.

 Blog Design Related Posts